Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You can link your smart TV to a virtual voice assistant, such as an Amazon Alexa or Google Assistant, to use as a remote control to make it easier to search, toggle between apps, and change settings.

 On the other side of the fence, a regular digital TV typically doesn’t have wifi accessibility and needs a connected device to access smart TV features.
 Also, not all digital TVs can connect to smart home devices like Google Assistant.
 However, once you get a streaming device, little separates the two types.
+A streaming media player, like the Roku streaming stick, will make your regular television act like a smart TV.
+This device gives you access to streaming apps using Wi-Fi connectivity to enhance your viewing experience by increasing your entertainment options.
+And, if you’re wondering, “How do I cast to my TV from my phone,” just know it can be done with external streaming devices.

 A common inquiry is that if Smart TVs aren’t as expensive as regular TVs, why even waste time thinking about it?
 One big reason has to do with user control of their data.
 Because of the connection to the Internet, websites and apps track data just as they would a phone or computer.
 Because of these privacy risks, those looking to limit their data sharing may want to consider a regular TV.
+You may also want to look into how to hack a smart TV camera, so you know how to protect yourself.

 While standard TVs tend to be cheaper, Smart TVs are more affordable than ever.
 The reason for low prices is that manufacturers are making lots of money off user data, so it’s in their interest to sell them at a bargain.
 When considering the price, it’s also essential to make a TV screen size comparison to see what’s right for you.